nus-cs2103-AY2122S1/tp/docs/team/yalechen299.md

   * Justification: This feature improves the user experience as it allows users to work with greater eye comfort in various lighting situation, such as bright office, outdoor, or dark cafe.
 This may be especially needed by our target audience: sales and management executive, due to their volatile work environment.
   * Highlights: This enhancement is implemented with another .css stylesheet.
-So each style can be adjusted independently in each stylesheet.
-Moreover, in the light theme stylesheet, I used css global variables, so it will be easier to add even more themes in the future just by changing the values of each global variable without needing to adjust the color of each class separately.
-I believe this will improve the maintainability of the UI design.
+Moreover, in the light theme stylesheet, I used css global variables, so it will be easier to add even more themes in the future just by changing the values of each global variable without the need to adjust the color of each class separately.
+This improves the maintainability of the UI design.

 * **New Feature**: Added a history command that allows the user to navigate to previous commands using up/down keys.
   * What it does: allows the user to navigate to previous or next commands using up/down keys.